 Rejection hurts, especially when you are the recipient of being rejected by someone you care about.
-Being rejected does however serve a purpose.
+Being rejected does, however, serve a purpose.
 It helps you evolve and fine-tune yourself.
-Being rejected helps you understand yourself and others.
-As you learn to deal with rejection you keep growing and becoming stronger.
+Being rejected enables you to understand yourself and others.
+As you learn to deal with rejection, you keep growing and becoming stronger.

-Being rejected can be something small like asking someone to call you when they get to their destination, or something bigger like inviting your boyfriend to a wedding and he gives you a look of “You’ve got to be kidding right?”
 Yikes.
 Rejection from a love interest hurts the most.
-If your best friend forgets to call you, there is still going to be a friendship there, but when your partner denies your request it can hurt like pouring salt on a wound.
+If your best friend forgets to call you, there is still going to be a friendship there, but when your partner denies your request, it can hurt like pouring salt on a wound.

-When you are in a relationship with someone, (or you want to be), and you get denied by the other person, well… you know how it feels.
-It’s a pretty crumby feeling.
-It brings back old hurts, or rejection from your ex- lovers, and you feel just the same way you did back then.
+When you are in a relationship with someone (or you want to be), and they reject you, it’s a pretty crummy feeling.
+It brings back old hurts or rejection from your ex-lovers, and you feel just the same way you did back then.

 Every person on the planet has free will to live as they choose.
 And you also get to choose to do what you want in your life.
-The most important decision you can make for yourself is to choose to be happy, no matter what and deal with rejection.
+The most important decision you can make for yourself is to choose to be happy, no matter what.

 Here are a few things that will help you to deal with rejection in the future: